discord-voice/discord-voice/README.md

 ```

 # Changelog
+- **15 April 2021** (v1.0.4)
+1. Fixed a bug with the mute handler
+2. Updated the README to show how to use module

 - **12 April 2021** (v1.0.3) - `WARNING!
 This update contains a lot of BREAKING changes in the way whole module works, considering reading the README again on how to initiate the new model.`
 1. Added plenty of events which will be triggered on the user's vc actions.
 (Check the docs for a brief list of them)
 2. Options are now guild based and adding them in the start function won't work anymore there are seperate function made for them.
 (Check the docs for a brief list of them)